MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/ews-client-design-overview-for-exchange.md

 MAPI RPC over HTTP is another programmability option for Exchange client applications.
 However, MAPI RPC over HTTP does not provide an intuitive interface for communicating between clients and the server.

-For more information about Exchange development technologies, [Explore the EWS Managed API, EWS, and web services in Exchange](explore-the-ews-managed-api-ews-and-web-services-in-exchange.md).
+For more information about Exchange development technologies, see [Explore the EWS Managed API, EWS, and web services in Exchange](explore-the-ews-managed-api-ews-and-web-services-in-exchange.md).

 ## Options for EWS client development
 <a name="EWSClientOptions"> </a>